• Free shipping on all orders

 • Keep an eye on the news for the recall of any raw ingredients by your local authorities.
 If ingredients you have purchased have been recalled, do not feed them to your cat and discard them as advised by the authorities making the announcement.

 • Extra caution is required when attempting to add any raw fish as part of a raw meat-based diet for cats.
-Many species of fish contains an enzyme called thiaminase, which can lead to thiamine deficiency in cats if consumed raw for long periods of time.
+Many species of fish contain an enzyme called thiaminase, which can lead to thiamine deficiency in cats if consumed raw for long periods.

 hepper-cat-paw-divider